View on GitHub

 [!NOTE] You should ensure to replace any existing command, event, and channel definitions with those supplied above but leave the ‘Standard AC Ports’ section untouched.

-With this step completed you can generate a basic implementation with the following command:
+Generate a template implementation with the following command:

-fprime-util impl creates HelloWorld.template.hpp and HelloWorld.template.cpp which contain empty functions based on what we have written in the FPP file.
-While normally one would merge new templates with the existing code, we will instead overwrite the existing implementations as we have not edited those files yet.
+While normally one would manually merge new templates with the existing code, we will instead overwrite the existing implementations as we have not edited them yet.
 To do this:

-void HelloWorld:: SAY_HELLO_cmdHandler(FwOpcodeType opCode, U32 cmdSeq, const Fw::CmdStringArg& greeting) {
+void HiComponent ::SAY_HI_cmdHandler(FwOpcodeType opCode, U32 cmdSeq, const Fw::CmdStringArg& greeting) {

-// Copy the command string input into an event string for the Hello event
+// Copy the command string input into an event string for the SayHiEvent event

 Fw::LogStringArg eventGreeting(greeting.toChar());

-// Emit the Hello event with the copied string
+// Emit the SayHiEvent event with the copied string

 this->tlmWrite_GreetingCount(++this->m_greetingCount);